pickawm/tracing/pages/about.md

 ---
 # Explorations

-{% include feature/nav-menu.html sections="Dionysian Figures in Welty's Fiction;The Burr Conspiracy: Early Schemes in the Southwest;The Harpe Brothers;Murrell" %}
+{% include feature/nav-menu.html sections="Dionysian Figures in Welty's Fiction;The Burr Conspiracy: Early Schemes in the Southwest;The Harpe Brothers: Terrors on the Trace;Murrell: A Malignant Mastermind" %}

 # Dionysian Figures in Welty’s Fiction